 Required Loan Counseling

 All students wishing to receive a private loan or additional unsubsidized loan due to Parent PLUS Loan denial must receive loan counseling before the loan will be processed.
 A Financial Literacy Specialist will contact students via UI email to schedule a meeting.
 Meetings are currently being scheduled two weeks out.

 The Student Job Fair offers an excellent opportunity for students to learn more about the variety of student hourly and Work-Study jobs available.
 This event is held annually and will take place on Wednesday, August 27, 11:00 a.m. - 3:00 p.m. in the second floor ballroom at the IMU.

 Everyone likes to think they won't make mistakes with their money; however, making unwise decisions about managing money now could have a negative impact on future financial situations.
 UI Financial Literacy Services is a new program offered by the Office of Student Financial Aid for undergraduate students.
 Information and support is provided to assist undergraduate students in managing finances, reducing student loan borrowing, and understanding loan repayment options.

-Students are able to check their 2013-2014 application status and award status on ISIS.
-When in ISIS, be sure to use the drop-down box to select the Fall 2013 session.
+Students are able to check their application status and award status on ISIS.
+When in ISIS, be sure to use the drop-down box to select the Fall 2014 session if you are checking on your 2014-2015 status .
 Students can provide their parents with view only guest access to ISIS.

 Net Price Calculator